trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-beta.md

 ---

 <!-- IMAGE "Logo" -->
-The Firewall Manager v2 BETA is a new tool within the MyRackspace portal.
+The Firewall Manager v2 is a new tool within the MyRackspace portal.
 This article describes the tool and also functions as the landing page for all training articles.

 ### What is the Firewall Manager?

 The Firewall Manager, or also commonly referred to as the Firewall Control Panel (FWCP), is a self-service tool built within the myRackspace portal.
 The Firewall Manager provides you with the ability to immediately view and make modifications to the configurations of your Cisco firewall(s) by securely connecting to them and executing the change on your behalf.
 In many cases, the Firewall Manager can be used to execute a change in less time than it take to create a ticket.

-### How do I find the Firewall Manager v2 Beta?
+### How do I find the Firewall Manager v2?

 1. Log in to the [MyRackspace customer portal](https://my.rackspace.com/portal/auth/login).